 Frequently Asked Questions

-The Camping Management Byelaws are legally enforceable regulations that apply in designated loch-shore areas of the National Park, during the period from March to September.
-They set rules for where people may camp overnight, limit the use of fires, and prohibit the removal of deadwood in those areas.
+First introduced in 2017, the Camping Management Byelaws help manage camping in some of the National Park’s most popular and sensitive areas.
+They relate to a set of legally enforceable rules for where people may camp overnight, limit the use of fires, and prohibit the removal of deadwood specific areas.

 They apply only to designated Camping Management Zones that historically experienced the greatest pressures.
 These areas represent a small portion of the National Park’s land area.
 The majority of the Park, including upland and remote areas, remains fully open to informal wild camping under the Scottish Outdoor Access Code.